Mathangimr/Advanced_Regression_Surprise_Housing/README.md

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Acknowledgements
-This project is solely contributed by the author - @Mathangimr
+This project is solely contributed by the author - @[Mathangimr]

 ## Contact
-Created by @Mathangimr - feel free to contact me!
+Created by @[Mathangimr] - feel free to contact me!

 <!-- Optional -->